Fishing in Northern Pocahontas County

 What to bring

-A valid fishing license, a fishing pole and tackle are all a must.
-Generally speaking, bright colored lures work well on bright days, and dark colored lures on dark days.
+A valid fishing license, a fishing pole, and tackle are all a must.
+Generally speaking, bright-colored lures work well on bright days, and dark-colored lures on dark days.
 Scented lures are also productive where legal.
 Waders will help get you into a lot more areas as will a reliable vehicle.
-Remember to pack water, food, maps, and if needed a GPS; many areas of West Virginia have poor cell reception depending on your provider so be prepared.
+Remember to pack water, food, maps, and, if needed, a GPS; many areas of West Virginia have poor cell reception depending on your provider, so be prepared.
 How to get there: All of these areas can be accessed by vehicle in less than a half-hour.

 Coordinates to Buffalo Lake: 38°31’52.2″N 79°42’06.3″W Coordinates to the West Fork of the Greenbrier River: 38°34’17.6″N 79°49’28.7″W Coordinates to the East Fork of the Greenbrier River: 38°32’54.6″N 79°45’40.2″W Coordinates to Shavers Fork: 38°36’41.8″N 79°52’29.5″W Coordinates to the Greenbrier River below Durbin: 38°32’14.0″N 79°50’02.4″W